• Skip to primary navigation

 4. On the confirmation pop-up, select the Yes option to confirm.

-After the reset process is completed, connect your computer to Wi-Fi network and see if you can now access the internet on your computer.
+After the reset process is completed, you should be able to connect your computer to the network.